Li-WY/BPS-data-analysis/Analysis pipeline using Illumina reads/README.md

-# BPS-data-analysis
+# BPS-data-analysis-Illumina reads

-1. About dataset

-  a.
-Demultiplexed reads in BPS_Data_1st folder are the 1st sequencing data (barcode-barcode amplicon.) generated to identify recipient barcodes by known donor barcodes.

-  b.
-Demultiplexed reads in BPS_Data_MiSeq folder are most recent MiSeq data, including barcode-barcode and barcode-oligo amplicons.

-  c.
-Index info can be found at https://benchling.com/s/etr-Prb6ALMQMEZPfTkh5TEd

-2. About scripts and cmd
+About scripts and cmd

   a.
 PartitionReads.ipynb is developed by Xianan for demultiplexing.